GarmanGroup/RABDAM/README.md

 ## Usage
 #### System requirements
-This version of RABDAM is written in Python 3.6 (a version of the program in Python 2.7 is available from the py27 branch).
-In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 3.6 distribution](https://www.continuum.io/downloads) (release 4.3.0 onwards):
+RABDAM supports both Python 2 and Python 3.
+In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python distribution](https://www.continuum.io/downloads) (release 4.3.0 onwards):

 -	The [CCP4 software suite](http://www.ccp4.ac.uk/) (RABDAM has a dependency on the CCP4 suite program PDBCUR)